Anthropologists examine prevalence of injuries caused by water fetching

 Young and Venkataraman discuss key findings of their global study, implications for policymaking, and next steps.

-When it comes to water, the bulk of our attention goes to what is in it.
-It’s easy to forget that for the millions of people who don’t have the luxury of clean drinking water at their home, they can face many dangers before the water even touches their lips. - Sera Young
+Young: When it comes to water, the bulk of our attention goes to what is in it.
+It’s easy to forget that for the millions of people who don’t have the luxury of clean drinking water at their home, they can face many dangers before the water even touches their lips.

-Thirteen percent of the respondents reported some sort of injury, and women were twice as likely to be hurt as men.
+Young: Thirteen percent of the respondents reported some sort of injury, and women were twice as likely to be hurt as men.
 Thirteen percent is a big number, but it is probably an underestimate.
-It’s highly likely that more people would have reported injuries if the survey had more detailed questions. - Sera Young
+It’s highly likely that more people would have reported injuries if the survey had more detailed questions.

-How do these findings shed light on global inequalities and water scarcity?
+Q: How do these findings shed a light on global inequalities and where the world is headed in terms of water scarcity?

-These data underscore the need for safe water interventions that prioritize personal physical safety alongside traditional global WaSH indicators of improved water quality and proximity to the home that are used to measure progress towards Sustainable Development Goal 6.1. - Vidya Venkataramanan
+Venkataramanan: These data underscore the need for safe water interventions that prioritize personal physical safety alongside traditional global WaSH indicators of improved water quality and proximity to the home that are used to measure progress towards Sustainable Development Goal 6.1.

 The research draws from a survey of 6,291 randomly selected households across 24 sites in 21 low- and middle-income countries in Asia, Africa, Latin America, and the Caribbean.
 Read the full report on the BMJ Global Health website.